 Focus on improvements to phenotypic data sharing.
-There is still the need for increased data sharing, in particular for phenotypic data - Seven out of 38 databases stated that phenotypic and phenomic data are still challenging to share.
+Phenotypic data represents an extremely diverse class of data.
 AgBioData should prioritize improvements for specific phenotypic data types and formats in future working groups.
+We are planning on implementing a phenotypic data working group in year 3 of the RCN grant.

-Continue work on standards improvement.
+• Continue work on standards improvement.
 Lack of data standards (50%) was cited a substantial barrier.
 Identification, promotion, or development of data standards should be prioritized (see the previous AgBioData GFF3 working group).